There is one session available:

 This course explores the basic science behind climate change and presents the tools to teach it in a positive, engaging and participatory way.
 The course also introduces some of the ethical and social issues around climate change.

 This course makes use of videos, lesson plans and online games developed by the IDB's "Rise-Up: Education Against Climate Change" initiative.
-The aim is to prepare primary and secondary teachers to teach about climate change and promote actions to mitigate and adapt to climate change in within the school community.
+The aim is to assist you in the launch of climate change education and actions to mitigate and adapt to climate change in your school community.

 What you'll learnSkip What you'll learn